All these questions below – and more – are answered in detail in my FREE series. Sign up here:

 I’m asked this question a lot.

 I even got an email from a reader once, who said she was planning a six-month trip around the world with her friends, and was hoping to start a blog to subsidize the trip.
 Oh yeah – and she was leaving in a month.

 Please don’t be this reader.

 Writing – including blogging – is a career, and a tough one at that.
 There is a lot of competition, and you’ve got to dedicate yourself to the process for a long time before you can make a full-time living out of it.
 Oh yes, and it helps to actually be good at manipulating the English language.

-Here are a few posts I’ve written on the subject if you’re still interested:
+Here’s a comprehensive resource on the subject if you’re still interested: